djaodjin/djaodjin-saas/docs/getting-started.rst

 provider / broker together with three ``Plan`` that belong to the provider (see :doc:`database schema <models>`).
 We will also need to create an default ``Agreement`` for the terms of use of the site.

+Following is a fixtures file doing just that (ref:
+`How to load fixtures in a Django project<https://docs.djangoproject.com/en/4.2/topics/db/fixtures/>`_)

 **Example fixtures**: